 How to Avoid a Google Penalty?

-Are you worried of getting hit by a Google penalty?
+Are you worried about getting hit by a Google penalty?
 Well, you are not alone.

 Google has clearly outlined its primary goal — which is to provide its users the best possible search experience.
 In order to achieve that goal, Google keeps rolling out new algorithm updates to improve its ranking algorithm, penalize low-quality websites, and showcase better results to its users.